markharrison/doc-platform-engineering/docs/01-intro.md

 24 March 2024

 :::warning
-This document is DRAFT - work in progress
+This document is work in progress
 :::

 ![](images/platformengineering.png)